lbugnion/sample-2016-vslive-wpf/README.md

 My code samples for the Visual Studio Live conference 2016 (Boston MA)

-# Presentation details, Slides, Video
+# Presentation details, Slides

-You can see the video recording and the slides here:
+You can see the details and the slides here:

 http://galasoft.ch/presentations/presentationdetails.cshtml?name=2016011